th7mo/th7mo.com/style-guide.md

 # Style guide

-This note aims to dictate rules to make the writing of the entire Second Brain consistant.
+This note aims to dictate rules to make the writing of the entire Second Brain consistent.

 ## Terminology

 **Second Brain**:
 The Second Brain is a collection of all my digital thoughts and documentation.
-It is stored in the form of a repository, but this is only a implementation detail.
+It is stored in the form of a repository, but this is only an implementation detail.
 Use the term Second Brain instead of repository.

 **Note**: